termux/termux-packages/CONTRIBUTING.md

 - **Packages must be licensed under widely recognized open source license**

-  Software should be licensed under Apache, BSD, GNU GPL, MIT or other well known open source license.
-Software which is open source but is distributed under non-free conditions is processed on individual basis.
+  Software should be licensed under Apache, BSD, GNU GPL, MIT or other well known open-source licenses.
+Software for which the source is available but distributed under non-free conditions is processed on an individual basis.

   Software which is either closed-source, contain binary-only components or is distributed under End User License Agreement is not accepted.